-Amazingly, despite these data being published in peer-reviewed scientific journals, false or misleading information is still being promoted by those who stand to benefit financially.
-There are urologic procedures for which the robotic method does make sense due to its advantages, and we refer patients to robotic centers for these.
+There are urologic procedures for which the robotic method certainly does make sense due to its advantages, and we are performing these at LMH.
 However, the prostatectomy is not one of those.
 We believe patients should have the right to make any decision they are comfortable with – as long as they have accurate information.

 * * *